Permit-to-work: Implementation

 Once a PTW has been issued to a workgroup, a lock-out tag-out system is used to restrict equipment state changes such as valve operations until the work specified in the permit is complete.
 Since the permit-to-work is the primary de-conflictation tool, all non-routine work activities in high-risk environments should have a PTW.

 Historically, permit-to-work has been paper-based.
 Electronic permit-to-work (ePTW) systems have been developed since the early 1980s as an alternative to paper permit-to-work methods.

 Historical examples of manual permit to work failures

-USS Guitarro, a submarine of the United States Navy, sank alongside when two independent work groups repeatedly flooded ballast tanks in an attempt to achieve conflicting objectives of zero trim and two degree bow-up trim; a result of failing to have a single person aware of and authorising all simultaneous activities by a permit to work system.
+USS Guitarro, a submarine of the United States Navy, sank when two independent work groups repeatedly flooded ballast tanks in an attempt to achieve conflicting objectives of zero trim and two degree bow-up trim; a result of failing to have a single person aware of and authorising all simultaneous activities by a permit to work system.

-HMS Artemis, a submarine of the Royal Navy, sank alongside when activities of ballast management and watertight integrity were uncontrolled and without oversight.
+HMS Artemis, a submarine of the Royal Navy, sank when activities of ballast management and watertight integrity were uncontrolled and without oversight.

-Occidental Petroleum's Piper Alpha platform was destroyed on the 6th July 1988 by explosion and fire, after a shift reinstated a system left partially disassembled by the previous shift.
-167 men died in this incident due to failure to properly communicate permit state at shift handover.
+Occidental Petroleum's Piper Alpha platform was destroyed on 6 July 1988 in an explosion and fire, after a shift reinstated a system left partially disassembled by the previous shift.
+167 men died in this incident due to the failure to properly communicate permit state at shift handover.